Netcentric/aem-crypto-support/README.md

 ## Overview

 This wrapper library allows to encrypt/decrypt with [AEM's CryptoSupport][aem-cryptosupport] outside AEM.
-The library provided by Adobe only works inside AEM/OSGi Runtimes.
+The library provided by Adobe only works inside AEM/OSGi runtimes.
 This wrapper adds some class loader tweaks and provides a simple API for constructing `CryptoSupport` objects.
+In addition it provides an extension for [filtering in filevault-package-maven-plugin][filevault-filtering] to easily create encrypted values during the Maven build of content packages.

 The encryption algorithm used internally is symmetrical **AES encryption (AES/CBC/PKCS5Padding)** with a **128 bit** key.
 Since it uses [Cypher Block Chaining](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CBC) a random initialisation vector is used to make the encrypted text always look different (for the same plaintext).
 It uses [BSAFE Crypto-J from RSA (now Dell)][bsafe-wikipedia] as implementation basis.